-Now in its tenth year of operation Umm Suqeim 3 located Raffles World Academy is home to 1,880 boys and girls studying the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP) and the IB Course and Diploma Programmes (DP).
-The school moved to a full IB World school from 2018-19 with IGCSE having been halted at the end of 2017-18.
+Now in its fifteenth year of operation Umm Suqeim 3 located Raffles World Academy is home to approximately 1,827 boys and girls studying the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP) and the IB Career-related and Diploma Programmes (DP).

 Find out more about the school from our Experience visit report here

 Reflective of its very welcoming and international culture, RWA has some 88 Emirati students on its roll and approximately 120 students of determination.